Skip to main content

 August 4, 2020

-Moreover, 2020 is the celebration of the 20 years from the adoption of Security Council Resolution 1325 (2000) on Women, Peace and Security in the chamber of the United Nations Security Council, a historic moment in which the Council recognized and addressed the disproportionate and unique impact of armed conflict on women and their role as active agents of change in peace and security.
-This gives another opportunity for LGBTIQ organizations and activists to engage in the WPS agenda and include SOGIESC issues in their gender agenda.
+2020 was the celebration of 20 years since the adoption of Security Council Resolution 1325 (2000) on Women, Peace and Security in the chamber of the United Nations Security Council.
+This was a historic moment in which the Council recognized and addressed the disproportionate and unique impact of armed conflict on women and their role as active agents of change in peace and security.
+LGBTIQ organizations and activists were able to engage in the WPS agenda and include SOGIESC issues in their agenda for gender equality.

 Explore News and Commentaries